brpandey/piranha/README.md

 Once this worked, I substituted in the Mnesia version.

-I ended up scrapping the `Tour` relation and reflected the `Booking` relation status within the Boat via a confirmation map.
+I ended up scrapping the `Tour` relation and injecting the `Booking` relation fields within Boat via a confirmation set.

 NOTE:  If you want to blow away the database, just type mix uninstall and you can test out a fresh new state when you run iex -S mix again.
 The mix uninstall task is defined in database.ex

+Starting the app is as easy as iex -S mix in the project directory which will run the server on localhost:3000

 Thanks!